The Ira A. and Mary Lou Fulton Library Advancement board addresses three specific objectives:

 In 1989, Monte graduated from UVU with a Business Management degree with dreams of owning his own business.
 Serving on the library board allows him to give back to the wonderful university that provided him with the education that started his adventures in business.

-Jennifer Jenkins is the author of seven published novels and one non-fiction guide to creative writing.
-Her work has been optioned for film/tv and she is a two-time Whitney Finalist and Teen Readers' Choice Award finalist.
-She serves as the a Founder/CEO of Operation Literacy, a 501c3 nonprofit dedicated to promoting children's literacy, and has taught in the Silicon Slopes Lecture Series and at universities across the country on the subjects of creative writing, leadership, career readiness, networking, and leveraging story to connect with stakeholders.
+Jennifer Jenkins is the author of seven published novels and one nonfiction guide to creative writing.
+Her work has been optioned for film and television, and she is a two-time Whitney Awards finalist and Teen Readers' Choice Award finalist.
+She serves as the founder and CEO of Operation Literacy, a 501c3 nonprofit dedicated to promoting children's literacy, and she has taught in the Silicon Slopes Lecture Series and at universities across the country about creative writing, leadership, career readiness, networking, and leveraging story to connect with stakeholders.

 She received the Honors in Education award from Utah First Lady Abby Cox in 2024 and is dedicated to building programs that support young creative writers, inspire reluctant readers, and provide impactful educational opportunities to underserved populations.
 All her efforts are fueled by the belief that literacy unlocks a successful future for every child.